oddcamp/odd-path/README.md

   ["v", -100],
 ];

-buildFrame("elementId", path);
+svgFrame("elementId", path);
 ```

 This will create a frame to the maximum available space.
-Notice that `buildFrame()` accept an `options` object that allows you to customize default values.
+Notice that `svgFrame()` accept an `options` object that allows you to customize default values.
 More info on the path later.

 ### Syntax

-All you need to care about is `buildFrame()`, we already saw that it accepts an ID for the element and an array that defines the path but as anticipated is also able to accept an `options` object:
+All you need to care about is `svgFrame()`, we already saw that it accepts an ID for the element and an array that defines the path but as anticipated is also able to accept an `options` object:

 - `hStart` _(integer)_ default: `10` - defines the horizontal start point to draw the shape, it's value is threated as pixel and will also be used to define the minimum horizontal size of the frame,
 - `vStart` _(integer)_ default: `10` - defines the vertical (start point to draw the shape, it's value is threated as pixel and will also be used to define the minimum vertical size of the frame,